manujakau/terraform-aws-cicd/README.md

 Step02
 ```
-Remove comments beween ## Un-comment to start Backend migration / ## End of Backend migration in main.tf.
+1. Remove comments beween ## Un-comment to start Backend migration / ## End of Backend migration in main.tf.
+2. Add AWS account ID to Provider block.
     s3 backend within Terraform block Variables are not allowed.
-then do :
+3. then do :
     terraform init
 ```